 Pluto in Cancer – (1914 – 1939)

-Cancer, the cardinal watery and sensitive sign of the zodiac has strong reference to our genetic and maternal roots and regulates our domestic and family matters.
+Cancer, the cardinal watery and sensitive sign of the zodiac has a strong reference to our genetic and maternal roots and regulates our domestic and family matters.
 It's quite significant if Pluto is found influencing Cancer at birth as the early family life may be dramatically affected by forces beyond one's immediate control.
 The water signs of the zodiac like Cancer, are considered to be esoteric in nature and people born under Cancer/Pluto's influence become altruistic and delve into the deeper aspects of human nature and spirituality.
 A person born with Pluto in this sector of their horoscope needs to exercise great control over the emotional energies of their nature and this will be the challenge for them in terms of their spiritual Karma.

-On an historical note, the outbreak of World War One (1914), the birth of the United Nations and such upheavals as the Bolshevik Revolution heralded a change in attitudes in societies where government structures and security for families etc., started to take precedence.
+On a historical note, the outbreak of World War One (1914), the birth of the United Nations and such upheavals as the Bolshevik Revolution heralded a change in attitudes in societies where government structures and security for families etc., started to take precedence.

 Pluto in Leo – (1939 – 1957)